wp-plugins/appointment-booking-calendar/README.txt

 * Allows defining the product name at PayPal, the currency, the PayPal language and amount to pay for an appointment booking (you can set zero to let the user pay/donate the desired amount).
 * Allows defining the working days, the exact time slots available and the appointment capacity of each time slot.
 * **Multi-page calendar:** You can setup it to show many months at once.
+* **Multiple time-slot selection:** The custom can book many time-slots at once if allowed in the settings.
 * Configurable date format: mm/dd/yyyy or dd/mm/yyyy
 * Supports both am/pm and military time.
+* Export appointment data to CSV / Excel files.
 * You can define the **start day** of the week on the appointment calendar.
 * You can define the **minimum** available date and the **maximum** available date for the bookings.
 * You can block specific dates.